jyw321/MD-Project/Hi-MD.md

 Stream size                              : 5.96 MiB (100%)
 ```

-* After transfer, *MediaInfo* obtains the technical metadata of the .oma files like this:
+* *MediaInfo* obtains the technical metadata of the .oma files like this:
 ```
 Complete name                            : /Users/klavierwong/Desktop/No Name/Track 3.oma
 Format                                   : OpenMG